alexcfv/ai-recruiter-assistance/ReadMe.md

 - Scans a folder for `.pdf` files
 - Extracts text via `pdfplumber`, splits into 500-char chunks with 100-char overlap
 - Each chunk → Mistral embedding → stored in ChromaDB (persistent vector DB)
+- **GitHub Analysis (New):** Automatically extracts GitHub links, collects repository data (README, code samples) via **MCP (Machine Communication Protocol)**, and performs a balanced LLM assessment of code quality and technical depth.
-- For every new resume, LLM builds a structured profile (summary, skills, experience, projects, education) and saves it to SQLite
+- For every new resume, LLM builds a structured profile (summary, skills, experience, projects, education, **github_analysis**) and saves it to SQLite
 - Profiles persist between runs and are used during reranking (Stage B)

 ### 2. Search flow